CamiBrumi/finalcg/CS4731_LightingExample/README.txt

 - The methods smallHanger, bigHanger, cube, quad, newellMethod, triangle, divideTriangle and tetrahedron are used to create the hangers, cubes and the spheres.

+extra background with colors and shading. try changing the spotlight

+tried to move the eye and also the light position but didn't work (see switch in the window.onload() method)

+change the shininess w+ (really nice effect), s-

 // ** EXTRA CREDIT 1 **
 // I added the feature to be able to move the spotlight along the x and y axis.
 // The keys are the following: